Gilgeous-Alexander scores 19 to help Thunder top Jazz 110-94

 TIP-INS

-Jazz: Beat New Orleans 106-104 on Thursday night in their first restart game. … Shot just 31.8 percent in the first quarter. … Starting lineup combined for just 52 points. … Jordan Clarkson made 4 of 17 shots.
+Jazz: Beat New Orleans 106-104 on Thursday night in their first restart game. … Shot just 31.8% in the first quarter. … Starting lineup combined for just 52 points. … Jordan Clarkson made 4 of 17 shots.

 Thunder: Held the Jazz to 15 points in the first quarter, the fewest they have allowed in an opening quarter this season. … Adams was issued a technical foul in the second quarter for elbowing Gobert on a drive. … Reserve C Nerlens Noel had four blocks in 17 minutes.